JuliaMPC/MAVs/ros/src/models/chrono/README.md

 ROS parameter server.
 This is demonstrated by traj_gen_chrono.cpp updating the ROS parameters for the desired x and y coordinates after the vehicle begins tracking the initial desired path.
 The vehicle's states are published in a ROS msg and also saved as ROS parameters.

-Using a reduced HMMWV vehicle assembly with reduced double wishbone suspensions (i.e., suspensions that replace the upper and lower control arms with distance constraints) and a rack-pinion steering mechanism.
 ## Main Packages

  - traj_gen_chrono